 - Mood fluctuations.
 This can occur at any time.
 It is true that the wildly fluctuating mood swings of the first trimester have now passed, but the pregnancy hormones that your body is producing will continue to cause irritability and moodiness at times.
 Always be gentle with yourself.

-Around this time, it is also common to feel a strong nesting instinct.
+Around week 23, it is also common to feel a strong nesting instinct.
 It can suddenly seem imperative that you decorate the nursery, construct a birth plan and buy everything you will need for baby’s arrival.
 This is a totally normal feeling; it is nature’s way of encouraging expectant parents to prepare for the huge change that is coming along soon.
 Try not to panic or get overwhelmed, remember you do still have plenty of time to get things ready.
 If you do have excess energy, start thinking about some of the practical considerations:

 - Are you planning to bank your cord blood?
 Do you know the pros and cons?
 Now is a great time to research it and make the decision.